 Suffering Seacil addresses the contemporary dysfunctional relationship between Seacil, a college professor and abusive husband; Molly, Seacil’s professionally-employed wife; and Bobby, their high school classmate and eventual Vietnam War veteran.
 Seacil isn’t so much a closet monster as he is the American male exposed.
 The story is not unusual except for local particulars.
 It is chilling because you meet his character-type each and every day.
 He’s the guy next door, the star halfback, your coffee buddy at work, your boss, employee, preacher, traffic cop, doctor.
 And yet, this is also the story of Seacil’s ex-wife and her friend, a Vietnam War combat veteran.
 It’s a story about their embracing and rising above their respective post-traumatic stress disorders.
 It’s a story about courage, hope, love – and our future.
 Suffering Seacil is available through Amazon or at Buy Books on the Web.

-4) The Second Tour was self-published in Nov 2008; the 2nd edition was released in May 2011; the 3rd edition was released in October 2016; the 4th and 5th editions were released under the subtitles Soul Injury and Wounds of War, respectively; the 6th (current) edition was released with the subtitle Wounds of War in April 2022.
+4) The Second Tour was self-published in Nov 2008; the 2nd edition was released in May 2011; the 3rd edition was released in October 2016; the 4th and 5th editions were released under the subtitles Soul Injury and Wounds of War, respectively; the 6th (current) edition was released in February 2023.
 This is a literary novel written in the Modernist tradition that explores the full range of the human condition, everything from the ultimate altruism (guys charging machine gun nests to save their buddies) to the ultimate evil ( guys killing innocents because they enjoy it).
 It’s a story about a two- or three-year-old Vietnamese girl whose murder haunts the narrator.
 And it’s a story about that narrator, a low-level Marine, about his descent into spiritual darkness and his life-long struggle to regain some semblance of a meaningful life.